 Big data offers the opportunity for businesses to obtain RTBI that they could never reach in the past from their typical internal systems.
-A big data analytics engine can mine social media, the press, email, blogs, videos, and a variety of other data sources to determine what customers are thinking, to plan new products, to find the strengths and weaknesses of competitors, to monitor fraud and cyber-attacks, and for many other purposes.
+A big data analytics engine can mine social media, the press, email, blogs, videos, and a variety of other data sources to determine what customers are thinking, to plan new products, to find the strengths and weaknesses of competitors, to monitor fraud and cyber-attacks, to gain competitive advantage, and for many other purposes.